jennyiskezhen/Data-Engineering/README.md

   --name pgdatabase \
   postgres:13
 ```
-Build and ingest the data after specifying the ingesting script in Dockerfile
+Build and ingest the data after specifying the ingesting script in the Dockerfile

 ```
 docker build -t taxi_ingest:v001 .